4.72 from 14 reviews

 2. In a medium sized bowl, mix the dry ingredients together.

-6. Fold the dry ingredients into the wet and fold in the prunes.
+4. Fold the dry ingredients into the wet and then the grated carrots.

 Tips to make the best carrot bread